 This Decision Tree is intended to be used to determine if products are included in the Saskatchewan HHW flammable, corrosive, and toxic categories ONLY.
-For other regulated materials in Product Care's SK program, please review the included products list.
 Please note that there may be differences in the product classification criteria under these categories in each of the provincial HHW stewardship programs.
 Therefore, the status of a product under one provincial stewardship program may not reflect its status under another provincial program.